 Aids In Positioning Your Brand

 Typography helps a brand position itself.
 The way you want to position your brand depends on what you want to sell, and how you want people to perceive you.
-The fonts you choose and the way you compose text on packaging tells people the kind of brand you are.
+The fonts you choose and the way you compose text on packaging design tells people the kind of brand you are.

 Helps Differentiate Your Brand